linked-db/linked-ql/README.md

 Linked QL is a DB query client that simplfies how you interact with your database and manage your schemas.

 💥 Takes the ORM and friends out of the way and let's you just write SQL, but SQL that you will actually enjoy.
-(Linked QL extends standard SQL with [new syntax sugars](#introducing-magic-paths) that let you write relational queries in less than half the code and without a single JOIN clause.)
+(Linked QL extends standard SQL with [new syntax sugars](#introducing-magic-paths) that let you write relational queries in less than half the code and without a single JOIN clause in most cases.)

 ⚡️ Takes the process out of schema management and lets you just *ALTER* away your DB, but in a safety net.
 (Linked QL extends your DB behind the scenes to [automatically version](#introducing-auto-versioning) each edit you make and have them kept as "savepoints" that you can always rollback to.)

-💥 Brings the "schema-as-code" paradigm to its true meaning and essentially lets you have your entire DB structure go in a single [`schema.json` file](#re-introducing-schema-as-code-with-schemajson) that you edit in-place, as against the "hundreds of migration files" story.
-(Linked QL essentially rewrites that story.)
+💥 Brings the "schema-as-code" paradigm to its true meaning and essentially lets you have your entire DB structure go in a single [`schema.json` file](#re-introducing-schema-as-code-with-schemajson) that you edit in-place, as against the "hundreds of migration files" practice.
+(Linked QL essentially rewrites your "migrations" experience.)

-It comes as a small library and is usable over your DB of choice - from the server-side Postgres and MySQL, to the client-side [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API), to the plain JSON object!
+It comes as a small library and is usable over your DB of choice - from the server-side Postgres, mariadb and MySQL, to the client-side [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API), to the plain JSON object!

 Jump to sections and features: